Legrems/knowledge/source/notes/django/postgres_jsonfield_nested_search.md

-# Existance of key inside a nested json field in Django with PostgreSQL
+# Existence of key inside a nested json field in Django with PostgreSQL

 When working with PostgreSQL and Django, you might need to check for the existence of a key inside a nested JSON field.
 If the field is a list of dictionaries, you can't really use the `has_keys` method directly on the queryset, as it only works for a specific item in the list.